Academic Guidelines and Graduate School Policies 2011-2012

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements by FERPA.

-Western Illinois University considers the following items to be directory information, and, as such, may release them to any or all inquirers in such forms as news releases, directories, or computer address lists: the student’s name; school and home address; telephone number; major field of study; dates of attendance; full- or part-time status; degrees and awards received; honors received (including dean’s list); most recent previous educational agency or institution attended; participation in officially recognized activities and sports; and, for members of athletic teams, weight and height.
+Western Illinois University considers the following categories to be directory information, and, as such, may release it to any or all inquirers in such forms as news releases, directories, or computer address lists: the student’s name; school and home address; WIU email address; telephone number; major field of study; dates of attendance; full- or part-time status; classification; degrees, honors and awards received (including dean’s list) and date granted; anticipated graduation date; most recent previous educational agency or institution attended; participation in officially recognized activities and sports; and, for members of athletic teams, weight and height.

 Students who have complaints concerning the oral English proficiency of faculty providing classroom instruction should contact the department chair or the immediate supervisor of the appropriate faculty member.
 The complaint should be as specific as possible and should include a written summary.

 All complaints shall be investigated by the department chair including, but not limited to, classroom visitation.
 If the department chair finds the faculty member's oral English proficiency is satisfactory, he/she will notify the student.